shsagir/play-area-sync/docs/scaling-pro.md

 ## Clean code saves money

 We are in this together.
 The smarter you code, the less resources you'll need.
 Or to put it in more dramatic words: bad code doesn't scale.
 So please don't miss our [application design and coding practices article](app-design).
+Also the [limits article](/limits) to understand what happens when your App is exceeding those.

 ## Advanced specifications